0BananaBig0/from_gcc_to_cpp/docs/SomeProgrammingTechniques.md

    conversion will result, possibly with a loss of precision.
 10. Favor `double` over `float` unless space is at a premium, as the lack of precision in a float will often lead to inaccuracies.
+11. C++ does not define the order of evaluation for function arguments or the operands of operators.

 ## Common Compiler Optimization Techniques